shishir/mailman/README.md

 ## Consumer
 -  Circuit breaker trips on first timeout and then retries after 5 minutes.
 Improvements:
     - Move circuit breaker state outside the consumers.
 So that multiple consumer can check state instead discovering the failure at individual level.
     - Exponential backoff.
 - More detailed error handling of errors sent by downstream system.
 - Back pressure, inform upstream that when load is high.
 - Add Contracts between web-api mail format and sengrid/mailgun to avoid integration failures.
 - Centralized logging
 - Log aggregation.

+# <a name="test"></a>Test
+  - tests can be found under test directory.
+  - test_request is an end-to-end test.
+  - Contracts needs to be added. #pending

+# <a name="deployment"></a>Deployment
+  - Base ami using packer #pending.
+  - AWS setup using terraform #pending.